Viglino/ol-ext/DEVELOPING.md

 ## Setting up development environment

-You will obviously start by [forking](https://github.com/openlayers/openlayers/fork) the OpenLayers repository.
+You will obviously start by [forking](https://github.com/viglino/ol-ext/fork) the ol-ext repository.

 ### Install the dependencies